argonne-lcf/balsam/docs/development/layout.md

 ## `balsam.config`

-Unlike the previous Balsam, where a minimal global configuration was stored in the home directory (`~/.balsam`), here a comprehensive YAML configuration file is stored for each Balsam Site in the Site directory as `settings.yml`.
-This improves isolation when multiple systems share a home file system, and enables flexible configuration of Site behavior _per-project_.
+A comprehensive configuration is stored in each Balsam Site as `settings.yml`.
+This *per-site* config improves isolation between sites, and enables more flexible configs when multiple sites share a filesystem.

 The Settings are also described by a Pydantic schema, which is used to validate the YAML file every time it is loaded.
-The loaded settings are stored in a `SiteConfig` instance, which provides a handle to many related Site-level entities (e.g. the `client`, the Job working directories) and administrative functions (e.g. bootstrapping a new `Site`).
+The loaded settings are stored in a `SiteConfig` object, defined within this subpackage.

 ## `balsam.site`